How to Control Red Lily Leaf Beetles

 There is one generation of these beetles per year.
 Adults overwinter in the soil and emerge in April and May to begin feeding and laying eggs.
 Each female can lay up to 450 eggs over a period of 3 to 4 weeks.
 The tiny, orange-brown eggs are laid in rows on the underside of lily leaves and the larvae begin hatching one to two weeks later.

 Lily leaf beetle larvae are soft and slug-like.
 They’re not pretty, but it gets worse.
 To protect themselves, they carry their excrement on their backs (shown below).
-Ingenious and super disgusting.
+It’s an ingenious and super disgusting, yet effective way to hide.

 Most plants can generate new growth if their foliage gets eaten, but that’s not the case with lilies.
-If lily leaf beetles eat the leaves, that’s it for the season and the plants may not have enough energy to return the next year.
-This makes it very important to prevent their damage.
+If lily leaf beetles eat the leaves, that’s it for the season and the plants may not have enough energy to flower the following year — or even return at all.
+This makes it very important to protect your lilies from damage.

-Handpicking.
 Start scouting for lily beetles in late spring, shortly after your lilies emerge from the ground.
-You’ll need to sneak up and be prepared to grab them very quickly.
-Drop into hot soapy water or use force to crush their shells.
+If you see a flash of red, that’s what you’re after.
+You’ll need to sneak up and be prepared to grab very quickly.
+Drop the beetles into hot soapy water or use force to crush their shells.
 Inspect stems and leaves from all angles as the beetles hide in leaf crotches.

 Destroying this pest’s eggs and larvae is equally important.
-Check your plants carefully at least twice a week, taking time to bend down and look under every leaf.
-Scrape off the larvae and remove the eggs — wearing tight-fitting rubber gloves makes this job a little easier.
+Check your plants carefully at least 2-3 times a week, taking time to bend down and look under every leaf.
+Scrape off the larvae and remove the eggs — wearing tight-fitting rubber gloves makes this job a little less unpleasant.

 Spinosad, an insecticide made from soil bacteria, is also effective if applied weekly.
 As with all insecticides, it’s important to spray in the evening when bees are not foraging.
 Avoid spraying in windy weather when the spray may drift onto nearby flowers.